bgsulz/bgsulz.github.io/docs/_posts/projects/2024-10-24-lemons-to-lemonade.markdown

 My client had a promotional event for the game shortly after I completed the design.
 For distribution at this event, I created layouts for a variety of on-brand print materials, including business cards, flyers, and a large foam core sign.

 ![Lemonade Promo Materials](<../../assets/lemonade/Lemonade Promo.png>)

+The game [placed third in Tiger Shark Tank,](https://www.ridgefieldct.com/post/announcing-winners-of-tiger-shark-tank-3) a pitch competition for entrepreneurs local to my hometown.